4kyl-biz/pomodoros/SUPABASE_SETUP.md

 ## 3. Set Up Database Schema

+### Option A: Fresh Setup (Recommended for new projects)
 1. Go to your Supabase project dashboard
 2. Navigate to **SQL Editor**
 3. Copy and paste the contents of `supabase-schema.sql`
 4. Run the script

+### Option B: Existing Tables (If you have previous tables)
+If you already have tables in your database and want to start fresh:

+1. **⚠️ WARNING: This will delete all existing data!**
+2. Go to your Supabase project dashboard
+3. Navigate to **SQL Editor**
+4. First, run the contents of `drop-tables.sql` to remove existing tables
+5. Then, run the contents of `supabase-schema.sql` to create the new schema

+### Option C: Manual Table Updates (If you want to keep existing data)
+If you want to preserve existing data, you'll need to manually update your tables:

+1. Check which tables already exist in your database
+2. For each missing table, run the corresponding `CREATE TABLE` statement from `supabase-schema.sql`
+3. Add any missing columns to existing tables using `ALTER TABLE` statements
+4. Run the RLS policies and functions separately

 ## 4. Configure Authentication